redis/redis-doc/topics/data-types-intro.md

 * Try to stick with a schema.
 For instance "object-type:id" is a good idea, as in "user:1000".
 Dots or dashes are often used for multi-word fields, as in "comment:1234:reply.to" or "comment:1234:reply-to".
-* The maximum allowed key size is 512 MB.

 <a name="strings"></a>
 Redis Strings